College Opportunity Fund

 College Opportunity Fund (COF)

-The College Opportunity Fund (COF) is a state-funded stipend and receiving the COF stipend at Colorado School of Mines is a two-step process.
-Below are instructions on how to receive your COF stipend, as well as answers to common questions.
+The College Opportunity Fund (COF) is a State-funded stipend and receiving the COF stipend at Colorado School of Mines is a two-step process.
+Below are instructions on how to receive your COF stipend, as well as general information.

 How to Apply for COF: